How Much Does It Cost To File For Bankruptcy in the Tampa Bay area?

 Typical Chapter 7 Bankruptcy Fee, Including Court Costs, Credit Report Fees, and Credit Counseling Fees: $2,600* (as of 3/18/2019)

 To get started with a Chapter 7 bankruptcy case, you will pay a retainer fee of $100.
 This retainer fee will allow Suncoast Law Office to begin representing you.
 Upon payment of your retainer fee, you can immediately tell your bill collectors to stop calling you at home and at work and to call us instead.

-After you pay the retainer fee, your remaining fee due for a typical Chapter 7 bankruptcy case will be $1,900.
+After you pay the retainer fee, your remaining fee due for a typical Chapter 7 bankruptcy case will be $2,500.
 This includes the remaining balance of attorney fees, the court filing fee, the credit report fee, the credit counseling course fee, and the debtor education course fee.
 Your fee will be higher if your case is unusual (for example, if you need to file your case immediately or if you own a business).
 This higher fee will be discussed with you and you will be given a written quote before you sign up with our firm.